johnlewisXO/gcl_php_scrapper/README.md

 # Web Scraping with PHP README

-This PHP script is designed to scrape data from a web page and store it in a MySQL database.
+This PHP project is designed to scrape data from a web page and store it in a MySQL database.
 The code uses various libraries and technologies to facilitate the scraping process and ensure data integrity.

 ## Table of Contents